giovipeg/Gino/README.md

 IMPORTANT: keep in mind that the reference point for position/orientation for the controller will be the point where the controller is located right when the initial homing phase ends.
 This can be later modified by using button #3.

+### Dataset Collection

+This feature was never implemented because the official version of a similar solution came to be before this was ready.

 ## Acknowledgements